 Your passport must have at least six months of validity and one blank page.
 Other documents required for visa application vary depending on the applicant’s nationality.
 Please consult an Egyptian consulate in your country for more details.

 Q: What's the best currency to take to Egypt?

-A: US dollar, pound sterling, and euro are widely accepted in many areas of Egypt, especially in big cities.
-While sometimes you are expected to pay in Egyptian pounds, such as for trinkets or tipping, or in some remote areas.
-The Egyptian pound is the official currency in Egypt and is commonly abbreviated as EGP, LE or E£.
-It is divided into 100 piastres or 1,000 millimes.
+A: US dollar, pound sterling, and euro are accepted mainly in tourist areas and major cities.
+So generally you are expected to pay in Egyptian pounds, especially for trinkets or tipping, or in remote areas.
+The Egyptian pound is the official currency in Egypt and is commonly abbreviated as EGP, LE, or E£.
+It is divided into 100 piastres or 1,000 millimeters.

-The cash allowed to be carried in or out of Egypt is limited to EGP 5,000 and USD 10,000 or its equivalent in other currencies.
+The cash allowed to be carried in or out of Egypt is limited to EGP 5,000 and USD 10,000, or the equivalent in other currencies.
 Any cash beyond the amount must be declared.